Seattle Sounders (1994–2008): Affiliated teams

+During their first years in the USISL/USL, the Sounders were affiliated with the Colorado Rapids of Major League Soccer.
+Their assigned affiliation was changed to the San Jose Earthquakes in 2001.
+The Sounders formed a partnership with the German side Werder Bremen in 1998 due to Sounders USL-PDL player Andrew Dallman's involvement with the German side via US indoor soccer legends Fernando Clavijo, Raffaele Ruotolo, and Jean Willrich.
+The also formed a partnership with English side Cambridge United in 2006 due to the shared involvement of Adrian Hanauer, who bought the Sounders in 2002.

 The Sounders founded a developmental USL Premier Development League (PDL) team, named Seattle Sounders Select, in 1999.
 They replaced the Seattle BigFoot, an independent team who had been considered an unofficial development squad.
 In the second round of the 2001 U.S. Open Cup, they eliminated MLS side Dallas Burn and advanced further than their parent club, losing to the Los Angeles Galaxy in the third round.
 The team had financial troubles and folded after the 2002 season after failing to pay for its $85,000 budget.
 The Sounders later formed a relationship with a new PDL franchise, the Tacoma Tides, which was established in 2006.

 A women's team, named Seattle Sounders Select Women, began play in 2000 and moved to the USL W-League the following year.
 The team was rebranded as Seattle Sounders Women in 2003 and was sold in 2008 to Tacoma Tides owner Mike Jennings as part of preparations for the USL–MLS transition.
 The Sounders Women was temporarily home to several national team players in 2012 following the collapse of Women's Professional Soccer.
 The Sounders Women left the W-League when it folded in 2015 and moved to the Women's Premier Soccer League, where they won their first national championship in 2018.
 The team terminated their branding agreement with the MLS Sounders in January 2020 and were renamed Sound FC.

 Rivalries

-The Sounders had two rivals—the Portland Timbers to the south and the Vancouver Whitecaps to the north.
+The Sounders had local two rivals—the Portland Timbers to the south and the Vancouver Whitecaps to the north.
 All three teams were successors to their respective NASL teams that competed in the 1970s and 1980s.
 They competed in the annual Cascadia Cup, which was established by fan organizations in 2004 and has been contested by the teams' MLS successors since 2011.
 The Sounders won the trophy in 2006 and 2007.